UniMath/agda-unimath/HOWTO-INSTALL.md

 ## Installing Agda

-The `agda-unimath` library is built and verified with Agda 2.6.3,and we provide two methods for installation: with or without the package manager Nix.
+The `agda-unimath` library is built and verified with Agda v2.6.3, and we provide two methods for installation: with or without the package manager Nix.
 Nix streamlines the installation of Agda and its dependencies, providing a consistent and reproducible environment for the library across different systems.

 ### Without Nix

-To install Agda without Nix, follow the
+To install Agda v2.6.3 without Nix, follow the [installation guide](https://agda.readthedocs.io/en/latest/getting-started/installation.html) provided on the Agda documentation page.
-[installation guide](https://agda.readthedocs.io/en/latest/getting-started/installation.html)
-provided on the Agda documentation page.